-The mission of the UNC Coastal Studies Institute’s public policy program is to provide clarity on the way that public policies interact with natural processes and human behavior.
+The mission of the Coastal Studies Institute’s public policy program is to provide clarity on the way that public policies interact with natural processes and human behavior.
 The program follows a multidisciplinary approach, integrating information from the social, behavioral, and natural sciences.
 Our research is primarily concentrated in three areas: estuarine ecosystem services, new technologies to produce energy in coastal environments, and adaptation to global change in coastal environments.

 Our ecosystem services program researches the way that human interventions affect the value that coastal residents receive from their waters and wetlands.
 Current and complete projects included work on oyster restoration, oyster aquaculture, living shorelines, and the broader suite of service in the Albemarle/Pamlico system.

 Research into coastal energy sources has focused on the economics of gulf stream energy production, the way that current energy economics are affected by unpredictable shifts in ocean currents, the key environmental issues in permitting marine hydrokinetic energy development, and a new and exciting project on using salinity gradients to drive both energy technology and wastewater treatment.